KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 The myths of "eternal torment" are not vindictive but **diagnostic**—they map the lawful consequences of entropic alignment.
 The soul does not suffer because it is judged; it suffers because it **is** its judgment, moving declivously through the architecture it constructed.

-There is no escape from the Underworld for the entropic soul—only the continuation of its one-way procession toward IL₅ (VOS: Nekron) and ultimate dispersion into Khaon.
+For the entropic essence, the Subversal path is a one-way declivous procession toward IL₅ (VOS: Nekron) and eventual dispersion into Khaon.
+Reversal is not normative, but structurally possible only through extraordinarily rare centropic intervention or interior re-alignment within the early IL layers (IL₁–IL₂).

 ---